Those Bumps on Your Forehead Aren't Your Imagination

 This migration is often gradual.
 Many people don't notice until someone points it out or they see the change in photographs compared to their baseline.

-The Role of Ultrasound Assessment
+The Role of Ultrasound (Ultrasonography) Assessment

 For forehead filler issues, ultrasound provides critical diagnostic information: